phaserjs/phaser/README.md

 <a name="road-map"></a>
 ## Road Map

-The majority of Phaser development is now taking place on the Lazer (Phaser 3) project.
+The majority of Phaser development is now taking place on the [Lazer](https://github.com/photonstorm/lazer) (Phaser 3) project.
 The Phaser 2 branch will still be supported and issues fixed, but roadmap features have been migrated over.

 <a name="phaser3"></a>
 ## Lazer (Phaser 3)

-Lazer is the new name for Phaser 3.

-Lazer is the next generation of the Phaser game framework.
+[Lazer](https://github.com/photonstorm/lazer) is the next generation of the Phaser game framework, and was previously called Phaser 3.
 Using a completely ES6 base it is renderer agnostic, allowing for DOM, SVG, Canvas and WebGL rendering, across desktop and mobile web browsers.

+**Lazer is in active development but is not yet ready for production use.**

-You can read all about the philosophy behind Lazer [here](http://phaser.io/news/2016/01/phaser-in-2015-and-beyond) or join the Google Groups [mailing list](https://groups.google.com/d/forum/phaser3-dev) where progress reports are posted on a regular basis.
+You can read all about the philosophy behind Lazer [here](http://phaser.io/news/2016/01/phaser-in-2015-and-beyond) or join the Google Group [mailing list](https://groups.google.com/d/forum/phaser3-dev) where progress reports are posted.
+You can also follow progress in the Phaser World newsletter.

 ![div](http://www.phaser.io/images/github/div.png)